 This signal is emitted when the user drags a tab with the mouse, and mouse is dragged beyond the detach threshold.

-The consumer of the signal should call releaseMouse
+The consumer of the signal should call releaseMouse and remove

 the tab in order to complete the detach.